-Fixed Rate Mortgages (FRM)
+Fixed Rate Mortgage Loans (FRM)

 The most common type of loan option, the traditional fixed-rate mortgage includes monthly principal and interest payments which never change during the loan’s lifetime.

-Adjustable Rate Mortgages (ARM)
+Adjustable Rate Mortgage Loans (ARM)

 Adjustable-rate mortgages include interest payments which shift during the loan’s term, depending on current market conditions.
 Typically, these loans carry a fixed-interest rate for a set period of time before adjusting.